AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 NOVUS SPARTIAT
 ====

-This repository provides information pertaining to the robot NOVUS SPARTIAT, a self-driving car designed and programmed by the team Novus Spartans, made for the Philippine Robotics Olympiad 2024 – Future Engineers Category.
-The team consists of Joseph Bernard Maala and John Angelo Bautista.
+This repository provides information pertaining to the robot NOVUS SPARTIAT, a self-driving car designed and programmed by the team Novus Spartans of the Batangas State University – The National Engineering University, made for the Philippine Robotics Olympiad 2024 – Future Engineers Category.

 ## Content

-* `Bills of Materials` contains the list of all the items necessary to build the robot
+- `Bills of Materials` contains the list of all the items necessary to build the robot
-* `Pictorial Diagram` contains 2 pictorial wiring diagrams of the whole robot including all of its components
+- `Pictorial Diagram` contains 2 pictorial wiring diagrams of the whole robot including all of its components
-* `Team Photos` contains 2 photos of the team: an official one and one funny photo
+- `Team Photos` contains 2 photos of the team: an official one and one funny photo
-* `Vehicle Photos` contains 6 photos of the vehicle from every sides
+- `Vehicle Photos` contains 6 photos of the vehicle from every sides
-* `Video Performance` contains 2 video links showcasing each challenge round
+- `Video Performance` contains 2 video links showcasing each challenge round
-* `src` contains code of control software for all components which were programmed to participate in the competition
+- `src` contains code of control software for all components which were programmed to participate in the competition

+## The Team:
+- Joseph Bernard Maala (Programmer)
+- John Angelo Bautista (Builder & Robot Handler)

 ## 1. Mobility Management

 ### 1.1 Motor Selection